CallumMyers4/Breakout/README.md

 0:09 - Fixed circular dependency error preventing game from starting 0:31 - Added a simple trail to follow the ball around the screen 0:58 - Added audio

-https://www.sfml-dev.org/tutorials/2.6/audio-sounds.php
-https://pixabay.com/sound-effects/search/retro%20games/
+1:36 - Added a new powerup, has a bug when hitting the paddle https://www.sfml-dev.org/tutorials/2.6/audio-sounds.php https://pixabay.com/sound-effects/search/retro%20games/